lanl-ansi/gfm-lpnorm/README.md

 ## Maven Installation

-MICOT is distributed as Maven project.
-To install MICOT as Maven project, follow these steps
+gfm-lpnorm is distributed as Maven project.
+To install gfm-lpnorm as Maven project, follow these steps

 1. Download [Apache Maven](https://maven.apache.org/download.cgi) and unzip the package into a location of your choice.
 2. Update your PATH variable to point at the bin directory where the "mvn" executable is located